 My two brothers have lived with my parents for a number of years now.
 Dad passed a couple years ago, and mom is in failing health.
 They both have substance/drug problems, mental issues(?), and have been pampered/enabled their whole lives.
 Neither is self-sufficient, and would be homeless unless...
 Read more »

 You state that you are "POA / Executor."
-If by that you mean that you have full POA for your mother and her affairs then you should be able to undertake eviction proceedings against everyone in the house except your mother (sorry, the girlfriend is every bit as much a "resident" as your siblings if...Read more »
+If by that you mean that you have full POA for your mother and her affairs then you should be able to undertake eviction proceedings against everyone in the house except your mother (sorry, the girlfriend is every bit as much a "resident"...Read more »

 If you are the property owner you should call the police and have the person removed as a trespasser.
 If you are a tenant, your landlord should handle by having the trespasser removed.
 If the police will not or cannot help, I recommend consulting with an attorney.
 You may need to take legal...Read more »

 No. This is an invasion of your right to privacy and your rights as a tenant.
 If you can afford a retainer you should probably hire an attorney.
 It may be difficult to find an attorney who will take this case on a contingency basis but it is possible.
 If you have limited income you may qualify for...Read more »

 You can ask a guest to leave at any time.
 If the guest refuses, you can have law enforcement assist.
 This can become complicated if the guest has lived with you for a lengthy period of time or has assisted you with living expenses.
 Then the "guest" may claim to be a tenant and you may...Read more »

 You must give the notice required by your lease or rental agreement.
 If you are on a month to month tenancy, you must give 30 days notice--if you plan to be out by the end of December, you must give your 30 days notice before the end of November.